At a glance

 - Provide vital support by devising and implementing treatment plans for children with autism and cerebral palsy.

-- You’ll be based in Moshi, a small town at the foot of Mount Kilimanjaro, and enjoy hikes and safaris during your free time.
+- You’ll be based in Arusha, a small town at the foot of Mount Meru, and enjoy hikes and safaris during your free time.

 16 or over